 Antibiotic treatments to reduce the negative impacts of vibriosis, however, can lead to undesirable side effects, such as toxicity to the reared animals but also increase the environmental impact.
 Furthermore, it was reported that some pathogenic Vibrio strains are resistant to several antibiotics.
 This leads the modern aquaculture to a growing need for new effective prophylactic methods to reduce the use of antibiotics with their undesirable side effects.

-Characteristics of Vibriosis
+Characteristics of vibrosis

 Vibrio-related infections frequently occur in hatcheries but can affect all stages of life in fish and shrimp.
 Vibrio spp. are gram-negative ubiquitous bacteria.
-They are present in surrounding water but also are part of the natural microflora of healthy animals and become opportunistic pathogens when natural defense mechanisms are suppressed.
+They are present in surrounding water but are also part of the natural microflora of healthy animals and become opportunistic pathogens when natural defense mechanisms are suppressed.
 Stressors, such as poor water quality, inappropriate diet composition, overcrowding, presence of other micro- or macro-organisms and abrupt temperature changes, are the most important factors triggering immunosuppression and finally vibriosis outbreaks.

 The bacteria can use the skin, gills and gastrointestinal tract as the portal of entry, but most commonly the infection develops by penetration through wounds in the animal`s body surface, which in fish is the skin, together with the mucus, and in shrimps is the exoskeleton (cuticle).
 The integrity of these physical and chemical barriers is directly affected by gut health.